-Webfire Themes support comes in two flavors: standard and premium:
+Webfire Themes support comes in two flavors: Standard and Premium:

-You can use the standard option when you have questions related to the themes, for instance.
+You can use the Standard option when you have questions related to the themes, for instance.

-Theme pricing is relatively affordable.
+Theme pricing is affordable.

 What they also offer is the theme setup service.

 The Webfire Themes Review Conclusion: Should You Purchase Your Weebly Themes from WebFire Themes?